auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 └── debian-12-nocloud-arm64-daily.qcow2
 ```

-## Downloading a Ready to Use Debian Image
+## Downloading a Ready-to-Use Debian Image

-The Debian Cloud Team provides daily built images that a ready to use, no installation step required: [Debian Official Cloud Images](https://cloud.debian.org/images/cloud/).
+The Debian Cloud Team provides daily built images that a ready to use, with no installation step required: [Debian Official Cloud Images](https://cloud.debian.org/images/cloud/).
 There are a few variations, and the "nocloud" variant is a perfect fit for this use case.
 It is a minimal image that requires no configuration to use.
 It allows root login without a password, and it is perfect for quick testing and development.